blemi4/springs-osm/README.md

 I downloaded the XML file and ran it thru my cosprings.ipynb code.
 I also converted the file to a database and ran queries.
 The three main problems I found were:

--Iconsistent formatting of street types (ex.
+- Inconsistent formatting of street types (ex.
 '1107 W 4th st', 'Rockhill road')

--Inconsistent formatting of postal codes (ex.
+- Inconsistent formatting of postal codes (ex.
 '12345-1234', '12345', 'CO12345')

--Inconsistent formatting of phone numbers (ex. '+1-123-456-7890', '1234567890', '(123) 456-7890')
+- Inconsistent formatting of phone numbers (ex. '+1-123-456-7890', '1234567890', '(123) 456-7890')

--Incomplete data points (ex.
+- Incomplete data points (ex.
 Not all nodes that mark businesses contain addresses)

--Incomplete data (ex.
+- Incomplete data (ex.
 Only three nodes represented grocery stores.
 This can't be correct in a city the size of Colorado Springs.)

 ### Street types